 REPRESENTATIVE RESULTS:

-This protocol includes procedures for the isolation of PBMCs from SS blood, purification of CD4+CD45RO+ T cells by negative selection and stimulation of purified T cells, and isolation of total RNA for transcriptomic profiling.
+This protocol includes procedures for the isolation of PBMCs from SS blood, purification of CD4+CD45RO+ T cells by negative selection, stimulation of purified T cells, and isolation of total RNA for transcriptomic profiling.
 Figure 1 describes the process of PBMC isolation from whole blood.
 Please note that the total yield of SS PBMCs will vary with starting blood volume and circulating tumor burden of each patient.
 In our laboratory, the average yield of SS PBMCs was 4.6 × 106 cells/mL of whole blood (1.85 × 106 – 3.25 x 107 cells/mL for 7 SS).
 The mean viability of isolated PBMCs was 95‒99%.
 Figure 2 shows high purity and viability of selected CD4+CD45RO+ memory T cells.
-The yield of CD4+CD45RO+ T cells from SS PBMCs was 75% (75.6% – 84%), compared to 15.9% (3% – 30%) from normal donors (ND) PBMCs obtained from leukoreduction system (LRS) chambers.
+The average yield of CD4+CD45RO+ T cells from SS PBMCs was 75% (75.6% – 84%), compared to 15.9% (3% – 30%) from normal donors (ND) PBMCs obtained from leukoreduction system (LRS) chambers.
 The viability and purity of CD4+CD45RO+ T cells obtained by this negative selection protocol has been consistently high (Figure 3).

-We previously combined the activation protocol above with microarrays to study the functional changes in the transcriptomes of both SS and ND T cells, and have demonstrated that SS memory T cells and SS PBMCs poorly express cytokine and other immune response genes compared to cells from ND T cells and PBMCs19,22,23.
+We previously combined the activation protocol above with microarrays to study the functional changes in the transcriptomes of both SS and ND T cells, and have demonstrated that SS memory T cells and SS PBMCs poorly express cytokine and other immune response genes compared to ND T cells and PBMCs19,22,23.
 Figure 4 shows the robust activation of several cytokine genes including IL4, IL 10, IL13 and IL22 in ND T cells, but not in SS T cells.
-This gene expression defects in functional gene expression in SS T cells have since been confirmed by other groups24.
+This defect in functional gene expression in SS T cells have since been confirmed by other groups24.
 In addition, many genes not normally expressed in ND T cells are highly expressed in SS T cells, both at rest and following stimulation (Figure 4).
 These include the previously described SS biomarker genes DNM3, PLS3, TOX and TWIST125-27, as well as ANK1 and SGCE, which were first reported by our group.
-These positive biomarkers are highly and mostly expressed in SS, but not ND, and avoid technical pitfalls associated with negative biomarkers.
+These positive biomarkers are highly expressed in SS, but not ND, and avoid technical pitfalls associated with negative biomarkers.

 FIGURE AND TABLE LEGENDS: